What is Railway RRB NTPC Exam? - Full Form, Salary, Age limit and Qualification

 • Goods Guard: This post is related to traveling and train safety.
 The Goods Guard travels in the last compartment of the goods train, monitoring its movement and ensuring that the goods train reaches its destination safely.

 • Senior Commercial cum Ticket Clerk: This role is a senior version of the Commercial cum Ticket Clerk.
 A Senior Commercial cum Ticket Clerk provides ticketing and commercial services to passengers at railway stations.
-Responsibilities include issuing tickets at booking counters, handling reservations, resolving inquiries, managing ticket cancellations, processing refunds, and maintaining revenue records.
+Responsibilities include issuing tickets at booking counters, handling reservations, resolving inquiries, managing ticket cancellations, processing refunds and maintaining revenue records.

 • Senior Clerk cum Typist: The Senior Clerk cum Typist manages clerical and typing-related duties.
-They maintain important documents, files, and records in railway offices and complete typing work timely and accurately.
-This role involves significant paperwork and data entry, including preparing and updating reports, official letters, and office records.
+They maintain important documents, files and records in railway offices and complete typing work timely and accurately.
+This role involves significant paperwork and data entry, including preparing and updating reports, official letters and office records.

 • Junior Account Assistant cum Typist: The primary responsibility of a Junior Account Assistant cum Typist is to maintain the railways financial records and accounts.
-This includes keeping records of bills, invoices, and payments, preparing accounting reports and official documents through typing, and verifying financial transactions.
+This includes keeping records of bills, invoices and payments, preparing accounting reports and official documents through typing and verifying financial transactions.

 • Senior Time Keeper: The Senior Time Keeper manages time schedules and staff shifts in railway operations ensuring that trains arrive and depart on schedule.
-Responsibilities include maintaining time records, coordinating shifts and duties, and keeping track of staff attendance.
+Responsibilities include maintaining time records, coordinating shifts and duties and keeping track of staff attendance.

 • Station Master: The Station Master is the head (senior) of a specific station and is responsible for managing and supervising all station operations.
-Key duties include ensuring that trains arrive and depart on time, maintaining passenger safety, ensuring station cleanliness, and overseeing staff duties.
+Key duties include ensuring that trains arrive and depart on time, maintaining passenger safety, ensuring station cleanliness and overseeing staff duties.

-RRB NTPC Salary
+RRB NTPC Post wise Salary

 1. Undergraduate Post Salary

-The salary for RRB NTPC Undergraduate level posts ranges from ₹19,900 to ₹21,700.
+The salary for RRB NTPC Undergraduate level posts ranges from ₹19,900/- to ₹21,700/-.

 1. Undergraduate Post Salary